Chvrches: Touring

 The band played the Bonnaroo Music Festival in June 2016, in Manchester, Tennessee, and Flow Festival, mid-August 2016, in Helsinki, Finland.

 In October 2018, the band played Austin City Limits Music Festival.
 In December 2018 and January 2019, the band played KROQ Almost Acoustic Christmas annual concert at The Forum (Inglewood, California) and Falls Festival in Australia.
+Following the Australia trip, Mayberry began to consider leaving the band.
 In August 2019, the band played Summer Sonic Festival in Japan.
 On 12 December 2019, Chvrches performed Death Stranding at The Game Awards 2019 in Los Angeles, California.

 On 11 November 2021, Chvrches began their Screen Violence album tour in North America and finished their first leg on 17 December.
-Chvrches second leg started with dates across the United Kingdom in March 2022.
+The tour's second leg started with dates across the United Kingdom in March 2022, then continued on to Mexico, the United States and Canada.
+During the American leg, they played at the Hollywood Bowl, co-headlining with Grace Jones.
+At the end of 2022 they performed in Australia at Falls Festival and Heaps Good festival, then went to Japan to headline shows in Tokyo and Osaka.
+After returning to the US, they performed at iHeart Radio's ALTer EGO ‘23 at the KIA Forum in Los Angeles.

+In March 2023, the band toured Brazil for the first time as an opener for Coldplay on their Music of the Spheres World Tour.
+The band also performed two headlining shows while there.
+In May 2023, the band opened for all four of Coldplay's shows in Barcelona, Spain.